 Post the discomfort and confrontations, the tornado shall rest.
 It will wash away the conditioning and create a fertile space for authentic growth.

 Seems interesting?
-Why not subscribe and stay updated to each weekly release.
+Why not subscribe and stay updated on each release?
 You can also bookmark the website.

 Get your weekly updates straight into your inbox.
 In case you have missed it - check your spam folder.
 You can also visit the blog and bookmark articles to read later.